mozilla/version-control-tools/docs/hgmozilla/extensions.rst

 =================================

-If you have a copy of the Firefox source repository, you can run `./mach mercurial-setup` to run an interactive wizard that will guide you through the process of configuring Mercurial.
+If you have a copy of the Firefox source repository, you can run `./mach vcs-setup` to run an interactive wizard that will guide you through the process of configuring Mercurial.

 .. important::

-   `mach mercurial-setup` is the recommended way to configure Mercurial for use at Mozilla.
-The sections below effectively duplicate the work that `mach mercurial-setup` does for you.
+   `mach vcs-setup` is the recommended way to configure Mercurial for use at Mozilla.
+The sections below effectively duplicate the work that `mach vcs-setup` does for you.

 Installing Extensions
 =====================